-The agony is merciless.
-The pain cuts deep.
-Deeper and more vicious than anyone can imagine when you lose a child.
-Unfortunately, hundreds of parents have had to endure this nightmare after losing their teens in car crashes in which they weren’t wearing their seat belts.
-With vehicle crashes continuing to be the leading cause of death for U.S. teenagers, TxDOT’s “Teen Click IT or Ticket” campaign is urging teens to buckle up in every seat for every ride.
+Too many parents are living their worst fear: losing a child.
+These parents have lost teenagers in vehicle crashes in which they weren’t wearing their seat belt.
+Vehicle crashes continue to be a leading cause of death for U.S. teenagers, and TxDOT’s Teen Click It or Ticket campaign is urging teens to buckle up — every seat, every ride.

 Seat belts offer the best protection in a crash, but sadly seat belt use remains low among teen drivers and passengers.
 In 2021, 45% (144 of 318) of teens killed in vehicle crashes were not wearing seat belts.

 During Feb.
 1-15, the Teen Click It or Ticket campaign will be rolled out statewide, seeking to reach Texas teens with its imperative seat belt safety message.
 The outreach will include TV, radio, digital advertising and social media.
 Additionally, an interactive element will be introduced as the campaign makes visits to several high school campuses across the state with its “Teen Click It or Ticket” mobile digital vehicle.